Mu-selim/Frontend-Roadmap/README.md

 - [ ] [task 4](Tasks/HTML5/Task4.md)

 <h3 id="CSS3"><b>CSS3</b></h3>

-CSS3 is the latest version of the CSS standard, which is the language used to style web pages.
-It is a language that describes the style of an HTML document.
-CSS describes how HTML elements should be displayed.
-This tutorial will teach you CSS from basic to advanced.

 | Resource                                                      | Effort   | Done |
 | ------------------------------------------------------------- | -------- | ---- |